 Sean, I do not think Jesus overturning tables in the temple undermines Christian libertarianism at all.
 On the one hand, you effectively had religious charlatans swindling people.
 The money changers’ actions could possibly be considered aggression or fraud on their own merits.
 On the other hand, the temple was, after all, Jesus’ Father’s house and, thus, Jesus’ property.
 Either way you look at the event, Jesus’ actions seem to me to be more like responsive force (i.e., defensive) than initiation of force (i.e., aggression).

-Thus, anyone who believes Jesus’ actions here justifies initiating force against gays, Muslims, or anyone else is truly missing the point of what Jesus is doing.
-(However, I do suggest you read our posts on gay marriage for more background on that topic.)
+Thus, anyone who believes Jesus’ actions here justifies initiating force against homosexuals, Muslims, or anyone else is truly missing the point of what Jesus is doing.
 That being said, we have never done a big study on the subject.
 Perhaps we can revisit the temple-table-turning incident and do even more thorough research in the future.